XiangpengLiang/Gesture-Interface/README.md

     startx ./Gesture

 =================================
-A simple example program using Qt/Qwt widgets to be used as a base for students doing Raspberry Pi data acquisition.

 Qt is a cross platform framework for developing graphical applications, for more information please visit the links below:
 * [Qt Homepage](http://qt-project.org/)